Skip to Main Content

 We might expect to see any of these formats for the same granted (issued) U.S. patent, depending upon the person doing the citing or upon the database.
 Be sure to check on which is required --- especially if you try one that gives "0" results.

-Also, with U.S. patents, you may see special prefixes:
+Also, some U.S. patents have special prefixes:

 • USD345235 --- "D" indicates a design patent